 Easy Glue Resist Art on Canvas (with Watercolor Paint)

 Are you looking for an amazing technique using watercolor paints?
-This glue and canvas craft is the perfect way for beginners to make DIY signage, artwork and more for your home.
-You can personalize or customize this glue art to your liking with just white glue and watercolor paints.
+This glue-and-canvas art is the perfect way for beginners to make DIY signage, artwork, and more for your home.

 Some people think watercolor paint is a difficult medium to work with.
-However, watercolor is one of our favorite mediums to use.
+However, watercolor is one of our favorite media.
 We love all the different ways you can use watercolor techniques to make watercolor art.

 Can you use watercolor paint on canvas?